Toreckk/Markdown-Previewer/README.md

-# Markdown-Previewer
+#Markdown previewer

-Renders github flavored markdown
+Renders github-styled markdown as you write it